Flightsim.to

 State: laying the groundwork.

-Part of the mod is an optional separate turbine “simulation”, aka “TurbSim”, aka “Alternate ITT calculation”.
+Part of the mod is a turbine “simulation”, aka “TurbSim”.

 Let me be perfectly clear about this: while my goal is to present something that is closer to realism than the oversimplified turbine simulation MSFS provides, I don’t know at all what I’m doing here.
 I vibecoded a basic PT6A simulation based on Wikipedia and publicly available research papers (which are already simplified, not based on actual 1st party data, and cover other PT6A variants), without any insights into the P&W’s “secret sauce”.